snazzypapa/qbitmgr/README.md

 Qbitmgr has 3 main functions:

-1. Automaticly set share limits for torrents in qbittorrent based on trackers and categories.
+1. Automaticly set upload speed and seeding limits for torrents in qbittorrent based on trackers and categories.

-2. Automatically manage files once completed: delete unwanted files by file extension and move files based on genre.
+2. Automatically manage files once completed: delete unwanted files by file extension and move files based on genre/category.

 3. Add templated RSS auto download rules and download categories from the command line.

 # Requirements

-1. Ubuntu/Debian OS (could work in other OSes with some tweaks).
+1. Ubuntu/Debian OS (likely works woth other OSes but have not tried).

 2. Qbittorrent with WebUI accessible on localhost

-3. Automatic download handling turned on in qbittorrent with an incomplete directory and a completed directory.
-It does not matter what these are named as long as you know their paths.
+3. Automatic download handling turned on, torrent content layout set to create subfolder, and an incomplete downloads directory set in qbittorrent preferences.

 4. Python 3.6 or higher (`sudo apt install python3 python3-pip`).